myleshenderson/copy-docs/README.md

 - ✅ Only activates on supported documentation sites
 - ✅ Doesn't collect or store any personal data
 - ✅ No usage tracking or analytics
-- ✅ Requires only essential permissions:
+- ✅ Requires minimal permissions:
-  - `activeTab`: Access current tab when you use the extension
+  - `activeTab`: Access current tab when you interact with the extension
   - `clipboardWrite`: Copy content to clipboard
+  - Host permission for `docs.github.com`: Enable automatic functionality on GitHub API docs

 ## Development